powerbuoy/sleek/documentation.md

 **Prefix all functions `the_name_of_your_theme_` instead of `sleek_child_`.**

-The files in dist/ will be generator from our gulpfile.
+The files in dist/ will be generated from our gulpfile.
 We'll get to that later.
 If you need google web fonts you'll see a couple of commented lines of code for that too.

 ### Shortcodes

-SleekWP also come with a couple of shortcodes.
+SleekWP also comes with a couple of shortcodes.
 One in particular which can be quite useful; `[include]`.
 It allows you to include any module from either your theme or SleekWP into any page.

 It's recommended that you do this in the actual templates instead, but sometimes it can come in handy to include an about-box or ad in the middle of an article.